 Kicking off the “off-season”

 The next few months are all about building up some base, as I work on a few weaknesses.
 I love to use the winter as a chance to focus on new sports and have fun with friends.
-This past winter, I did a lot of cross-country skiing, ski touring, snowshoeing, fat biking, ice climbing, and bouldering (BeetElite Travel Packs) are the best for fitness adventures while traveling).
+This past winter, I did a lot of cross-country skiing, ski touring, snowshoeing, fat biking, ice climbing, and bouldering -- and I can say, (SuperBeets Sport Pre-Workout) is the best for clean energy fueled fitness adventures while traveling).

 With so many fun things to do, none of it feels like work.
 The natural world is a wonderland of opportunities to play.
 You’ll want to spend the bulk of your time just staying active and moving, but I like to keep up at least two runs per week.
 On these runs, I’ll use gradual downhills to work on my leg turn-over, which is a great way to get some easy impact into your legs, and to keep the ligaments strong and ready for the upcoming year.